monotykamary/hashnode-blog0/cll55ahuj000f09meh8zy3xg6.md

 const Nil = List.Nil();
 ```

 1. Then we'll define our four functions for our `ListType`.
-Each implemented function will use recursion to achieve BFS traversal for our linked-list:
+As from our `map` dispatch function, the secret sauce lies in our `reduce` implementation.
+Each of our implemented function will use recursion to do BFS traversal for our linked-list:

 ```typescript